sandmor/vero/README.md

    - Neon for PostgreSQL
    - Upstash for Redis
    - Vercel Blob for file storage
+4. Use `bun run build:web` as the Vercel build command so only the web app (and its db dependency) is built
-4. Deploy automatically on push
+5. Deploy automatically on push

 ### Manual Deployment